 In Kruger Park itself, you know what to look out for: elephants, rhinos, lions, buffalo, giraffe, zebra, wild dogs… and of course the elusive leopard and cheetah.

 Grab your passport, South Africa is calling

 Before flying out, I wasn’t really sure what to expect of South Africa.
 I didn’t know much about it, even compared to the rest of Africa.
 I had the most incredible time though – the nature and wildlife took a piece of my heart, and I know I’ll be back for the bush sometime soon (and there’s so much else to see in Southern Africa!)

 The lodges I stayed at were also a huge part of why I had such a great time.
 If you have a chance to stay at Makuwa Lodge (and Zululand Lodge), do it!
 I’d be happy to hear from you if you’d like any help planning your trip.

 I stayed at Makuwa Lodge as part of my Sunway Safari trip through South Africa and Swaziland.
-This was a fam trip for Fair Voyage, who will soon be selling Sunway trips.
+This was a fam trip for Fair Voyage, who are now offering a longer version of my trip as one of their ethical adventures.
 I am writing this article because I had a wonderful time, not because of any obligations to do so.